 (Important new obesity research: “Ancestral DDT Exposure & Transgenerational Obesity“)

-The Simple & Effective Remedy For Obesity Is Coca Leaf Tea
+A Simple & Effective Remedy For Obesity Is Probably Just Coca Leaf Tea

-First, there is virtually no similarity between Coca Leaf tea and Cocaine/Crack.
+There is virtually no relationship between the effects of drinking Coca Leaf tea and the effects of Cocaine, other than a slight tingle on the tongue with the tea.
 Coca Leaf tea does not get you high, period.
 That is an irrefutable fact, extensively documented.
-To access reams of original source materials supporting this factual statement, please read “The Coca Leaf Papers”.
+To access reams of original historical source materials supporting this factual statement, you can browse three centuries of Coca knowledge in “The Coca Leaf Papers”.

-Last, Coca Leaf tea had a fully documented history of medical efficacy over the course of hundreds of years before anti-drug hysteria swept the world, ably assisted by a vast conspiracy of institutional forces that benefitted, and continue to benefit, from this hysteria.
+Coca Leaf tea has a fully documented history of medical efficacy over the course of hundreds of years before anti-drug hysteria swept the world, ably assisted by a vast conspiracy of institutional forces that benefited, and continue to benefit, from this hysteria.
 These forces include (but are not limited to) the pharmaceutical industry, the medical industry, the legal industry including police, courts, lawyers and politicians, and the alcohol industry.